Views on the Kyoto Protocol: Commentaries on negotiations

 According to Liverman (2008), some of the former Soviet satellites wanted a base year to reflect their highest emissions prior to their industrial collapse.
 A high emissions baseline was an advantage for countries whose emissions had subsequently fallen due to economic collapse.
 On the other hand, some of the former Soviet countries regard their emissions surplus as compensation for the trauma of economic restructuring.

 Japan promoted the idea of flexible baselines, and favoured a base year of 1995 for HFCs.
 Their HFC emissions had grown in the early 1990s as a substitute for CFCs banned in the Montreal Protocol.

 Liverman (2008) argued that countries, such as the US, made suggestions during negotiations in order to lower their responsibility to cut emissions.
 These suggestions included the inclusion of carbon sinks (the carbon absorbed annually by forests and other land cover) and having net current emissions as the basis for responsibility, rather than historical emissions.

 Another perspective on negotiations was provided by Grubb (2003).
 The final days of negotiation of the Protocol saw a clash between the EU and the US and Japan.
 The EU aimed for flat-rate reductions in the range of 10–15% below 1990 levels, while the US and Japan supported reductions of 0–5%.
-Countries that had supported differentiation of targets between countries had different ideas on how it should be calculated, and many different indicators were proposed, e.g., targets that were related to GDP, energy intensity (energy use per unit of economic output), and so on.
+Countries that had supported differentiation of targets between countries had different ideas on how it should be calculated, and different indicators were proposed, e.g., targets that were related to GDP, energy intensity (energy use per unit of economic output), and so on.
 According to Grubb (2003), the only common theme of these indicators was that each proposal suited the interests of the country making the proposal.